ziqiq/ziqiq.github.io/resume.md

 # Ziqi Qing

-4B computer science student at University of Waterloo
+2020 Summer computer science graduate from University of Waterloo

 ----